 In order to type the text, right click on the Flag column in Outlook and choose Custom… or press CTRL+SHIFT+G to open the same dialog box.

-The note that you typed will be displayed in an Infobar directly above the message itself when you open it in the Reading Pane or in its own window.
+The note that you typed will be displayed in an Infobar directly above the message text itself when you open it in the Reading Pane or in its own window.

 You can set the Start date and Due date to None.